-You don't want to walk out of your first meeting with unanswered questions.
-It may be unrealistic to expect the attorney to give you an exact dollar value for your case, but he should cover the following:
+You don’t want to walk out of your first meeting with unanswered questions.
+It may be unrealistic to expect the attorney to give you an exact dollar value for your case, but you should discuss:

 Who will be working your case?

 There are personal injury attorneys who delegate much of the work on their clients’ cases to other attorneys or paralegals.
 When choosing an injury attorney, you want to know exactly who will be working on your case.

 After weighing all the factors, your decision will likely come down to your gut feeling about the attorney.
 If they inspired confidence and made you feel comfortable from your first contact, they may be the right attorney for you.

 The initial office consultation is the best time to ask questions about your case.
 Evaluating the attorney’s answers to your questions, and how they were answered, will help you decide who should represent you.